Skip to content

 Common wasp problems around homes

 Wasps near homes create several problems.
 Health records show that stinging incidents caused 1,109 deaths between 2000-2017, with an average of 62 fatalities each year.
-These insects can sting multiple times without losing their stinger, which makes them a serious threat to people with allergies and those who are hypersensitive.
+These wasps can sting multiple times without losing their stinger, which makes them a serious threat to people with allergies and those who are hypersensitive.

 Their territorial behaviour is a big concern.
 A threatened wasp releases pheromones that alert its entire colony and this can lead to a mass attack.
 These insects also look for protein-rich food and sugary substances, which can make outdoor activities and picnics uncomfortable.